 In their infinite wisdom, NAR makes it very difficult to actually get your hands on this document by burying it on the realtor.org website instead of proudly putting it front and center on the home page.

-If you are a REALTOR®, you can get the PDF download for $19.95.
-You can also order the hard copy for $50.00.
+If you are a REALTOR®, you can get the PDF download for $19.95 plus tax.
 If you are not a REALTOR® owning a copy of this report will cost you $249.00.
 (In other words, you need to know your NRDS number)

 So why do I think that you need to own this?
 Here is an excerpt from the sales page that outlines what you are getting:

-The 2014 NAR Profile of Home Buyers and Sellers
+NEW – The 2015 NAR Profile of Home Buyers and Sellers

 This updated profile includes: